radicalkjax/Athena/docs/ARCHITECTURE.md

 ## Overview

 Athena is an enterprise-grade malware analysis platform built with React Native and Expo, providing cross-platform support for iOS, Android, and web.
-The application has undergone 9 phases of modernization, transforming it from a basic analysis tool into a production-ready system with advanced resilience patterns, distributed caching, and comprehensive monitoring.
+The platform features advanced resilience patterns, distributed caching, and comprehensive monitoring for production-ready deployments.

 ### Key Features